 So yesterday was a day with positive signs and the plan remains on course.
 But I wanted to illustrate what is behind the more intensive communications once again.
 Meanwhile, with HUI below the resistance area at and above 460, we are not quite out of the woods during a noisy time when policy makers are sure to take a hands on approach to managing perceptions.

-Regards, GarySubscribe to NFTRH Premium for your 25-35 page weekly report, interim updates (including Key ETF charts) and NFTRH+ chart/trade ideas or the free eLetter for an introduction to our work.
+Regards, GarySubscribe to NFTRH Premium for your 25-35 page weekly report, interim updates (including Key ETF charts) and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
 Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
 Support free quality content; please disable AdBlock on Biiwii.com... and thank you!
 Add to SocialTrade